slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Go and do the things you can’t.
 That is how you get to do them.' -- Pablo Picasso*

-> *'People procrastinate specially when there are no urgency/deadlines: the panic monster.'*
+> *'Did you know you can't steer a boat that isn't moving?
+Just like a life.' -- Paul Lutus*

 Timing in important but don't wait for the perfect occasion, a good occasion is a safer bet.<br>
 You will languish if you stop for a long time.

 > *'Master the art of timing.' -- Robert Greene (35th law of power)*

-> *'Did you know you can't steer a boat that isn't moving?
-Just like a life.' -- Paul Lutus*

 > *'The best thing you can do is the right thing, the second best thing is the wrong thing, and the worst thing you can do is nothing.' -- Winston Churchill*

 > *'Perfectionism leads to procrastination, which leads to paralysis.'*

+> *'People procrastinate specially when there are no urgency/deadlines: the panic monster.'*

+> *'The world doesn’t have the luxury of waiting for complete answers before it takes action.' -- Daniel Gilber*

 HOWEVER... you should have a [plan](#on-planning).